'One mistake after the other.' How AstraZeneca went from pandemic hero to villain - KVIA

 According to Prashant Yadav, a medical supply chain expert and senior fellow at the Center for Global Development, AstraZeneca seems to have spread itself too thin, with a far-reaching supply chain that’s more likely to run into hiccups than those powering vaccines by Pfizer and Moderna.
 AstraZeneca touts having built more than a dozen regional supply chains to produce its vaccine, with more than 20 partners in over 15 countries.

 It’s also more difficult to predict how much vaccine can be produced from batches of AstraZeneca’s product due to the type of components it contains, Yadav added, though that variability perhaps could have been anticipated when drawing up contracts.
-AstraZeneca did not provide comment for this story, but it has cited “lower-than-expected output from the production process” as a major complication in Europe.
+AstraZeneca did not provide comment for this story, but it has said that deliveries in the European Union were hampered by “lower-than-expected output from the production process” and export restrictions imposed by countries outside the bloc.

 “As our teams learn from each other and improve their knowledge, the yield is increasing,” Soriot said in February.
 “Manufacturing of a vaccine is a very complex biological process.”